MeseCraft/MeseCraft/README.md

 Development Cycle
 -------------------------
 There are three main git branches of MeseCraft:
-* `main`: stable branch, meant to be ran by players and on servers.
+* `master`: stable branch, meant to be ran by players and on servers.
 Focused on high stability.
 * `testing`: beta branch, for testing new updates, finding bugs, and eliminating them before merging into the main branch.
 * `unstable`: alpha branch, a staging branch for additions to MeseCraft.
 For new code, updates, and fixes.
 Changes and commits should go here.